 In accordance with the IAS 2 standard, the historical cost of inventories includes a systematically allocated portion of the fixed production overheads.
 With production focusing on harvest time, raw materials are mainly processed into finished products during the second half of the year.
-This means that more fixed production overheads are recognised on the balance sheet in the second half of the year than during the first half of the year.
+This means that more fixed production overheads are recognized on the balance sheet in the second half of the year than during the first half of the year.
 Due to this accounting practice, most of the Group’s annual profit is accrued during the second half of the year.
-The seasonal nature of profit accumulation is most marked in the frozen foods group of the Food Solutions segment and in the associated company Sucros, where production reflects the crop harvesting season.
+The timing of end of the harvest season can affect the comparability between financial years.
+The seasonal nature of profit accumulation is most marked in the Food Solutions segment and in the associated company Sucros, where production reflects the crop harvesting season.

 Harvesting seasons also cause seasonal variation in the amount of working capital tied up in operations.
-Working capital tied up in Grain Trade and Oilseed Products is at its highest towards the end of the year and decreases to its lowest in the summer before the next harvest season.
-As the production of frozen products is also seasonal and follows the harvest period, the working capital tied up in operations is at its highest around the turn of the year in the Food Solutions segment.
+Working capital tied up in Oilseed Products is at its highest towards the end of the year and decreases to its lowest in the summer before the next harvest season.
+As production in the Food Solutions segment is seasonal and follows the harvest period, the working capital tied up in operations is at its highest around the turn of the year in that segment.